 Supports must not:

-- cause harm, or put you or others at risks.
+- cause harm, or put you or others at risk.

-If you are unsure about what you can buy with your NDIS funding, you can check with your Local Area Coordinator (LAC) or NDIA planner, and be sure to refer to the Purchasing Guide in the Guide to self management (available at the beginning of this page).
+If you are unsure about what you can buy with your NDIS funding, you can check with your Local Area Coordinator (LAC) or NDIA planner.
+You can also refer to the Purchasing Guide in the Guide to self-management (available at the beginning of this page).